Links to other documents:

 As the course developed I began to realise that many of the books on the subject took a far too narrow approach.
 The most narrow (and the most common!) looked at the issue purely from the point of view of managers (a “managerial” perspective).
 Either they argued that “society” was making new demands on business, and that business, to survive, had to acknowledge (some of) these demands.
 Or, conversely, they implied that Corporate Social Responsibility meant that managers had a responsibility to decide what is good for society!
 (Humble 1973; Luthans et al 1976; Frederick et al 1992).
 Either way, the current power relations would remain unchanged.

-felt at this time, as did Donaldson, that the power of business was worrying.
+time, as did Donaldson, that the power of business was worrying.
+Businesses in

 There are notes on this historical background in the next two chapters, and the following chapters deal with each topic in more detail.